Richardson family murders: Murders

 Steinke, drunk and high on a number of different substances including cocaine, marijuana, and ecstasy, entered the Richardson family home through a basement window.
-He made loud enough noise that it roused Debra Richardson, who went to investigate.
+He made enough noise that it roused Debra Richardson, who went to investigate.
 Upon her seeing him, he lunged at her and pelted her with slashings and stab wounds; she held up her hands and arms to shield herself from attack.
 Hearing Debra's screams, Marc Richardson charged into the basement; he went at Steinke with a screwdriver and jabbed Steinke in the eye; however, Steinke overpowered him and started stabbing him repeatedly.
 Marc's last words were reportedly to ask Steinke why he was doing this; Steinke replied, "Because it's what your daughter wanted."

 Eight-year-old Jacob Richardson was upstairs, frightened, having heard the entire altercation.
 He was stabbed multiple times and his throat slit; investigators found evidence that he had fought valiantly against his attacker, and it was alleged that he had utilized his toy lightsaber to defend himself in the attack.
 Who had been the one to inflict the stab wounds on Jacob and slit his throat is debated; Steinke claims that it was Jasmine, Jasmine insisted it was Steinke.
-They apparently rationalized the murder of Jacob with the notion that he was too emotionally sensitive to be orphaned and thus, he had to die, as well.
+They apparently rationalized the murder of Jacob with the notion that he was too emotionally sensitive to be orphaned and thus he had to die as well.

 After the murders, Jeremy sped away frantically in his truck, leaving Jasmine with the bloody crime scene.
 She rinsed off the knife used to kill her brother, filled a canvas bag with clothes and toiletries and took her mother's purse.
 She used her mother's credit card to withdraw cash from an ATM at 7-Eleven to dispatch a taxicab to Jeremy's trailer.
 When she arrived, they had sex.
 Later in the morning, they went to a house party hosted by a friend of Steinke's, at an address not far from where the Richardsons laid dead.
-Witnesses observed Jasmine Richardson laughing and talking joyously with other attendees, as well as her sitting in Steinke's lap and passionately making out with him, giving no indication of what had transpired mere hours before.
+Witnesses observed Jasmine Richardson laughing and talking joyously with other attendees, as well as her sitting in Steinke's lap and passionately making out with him, giving no indication of what had transpired hours before.
 Steinke was also reported as showing off his eye injury, inflicted by Richardson's father in their earlier scuffle, to partygoers.
-At one point, Steinke blurted out that he had killed his girlfriend's family, stating that he "gutted them like fish," with Richardson corroborating and adding, "My little brother gargled."

-After the party, they fled along with Kacy Lancaster, Kaylee, and another teenaged girl to Leader, Saskatchewan, where they were located at a convenience store and arrested.
+At one point, Steinke blurted out that he had killed his girlfriend's family, stating that he "gutted them like fish." with Richardson corroborating and adding, "My little brother gargled."
+After the party, they fled along with Kacy Lancaster, Kaylee, and another teenage girl to Leader, Saskatchewan, where they were located at a convenience store and arrested.